History of Computer Networks

 (i) Synchronous Data Transmission

-- In case of this transmission, there is no use of any start and stop bits, but instead of that clock signal (clock is built into each end of transmission)end is being used for synchronizing the data transmission at both the receiving and sending end.
+- In case of this transmission, there is no use of any start and stop bits, but instead of that clock signal (clock is built into each end of transmission) is being used for synchronizing the data transmission at both the receiving and sending end.
 For this, a constant stream of bits is sent between the sender and receiver.
-As clock synchronization may disturbed, the possibility of error arises in this transmission.
+As clock synchronization may be disturbed, the possibility of error arises in this transmission.

 - This transmission is mainly used for high-speed communication between computers.